 All property not held for evidence in a pending criminal investigation or proceeding, and held for 90 days or longer (60 days or more, plus 30 days after notice), where the owner has not been located or fails to claim the property, may be disposed of in compliance with existing laws upon receipt of proper authorization for disposal.
-The property and evidence technician shall request approval from the Sergeant in charge of Property Control, who will insure that all legal and policy obligations have been met prior to disposal of property.
-Oregon Revised Statutes 98.245 and 98.336 govern the disposition of property held by law enforcement agencies.
-Oregon Administrative Rules (580-040-0300) govern the disposition of property obtained by any entity in the Oregon University System.
-UO-Business Affairs and Facility Services rules and regulations govern, more specifically, the disposition options and processes for property in the possession of the Department.
+The property and evidence technician shall request a disposition or status on all property that has been held in excess of 120 days, and for which no disposition has been received from a supervisor or detective.
+ORS 98.245 and ORS 98.336 govern the disposition of property held by law enforcement agencies.